oscar-system/Oscar.jl/docs/src/AlgebraicGeometry/TropicalGeometry/curve.md

 ## Introduction

-An *abstract tropical curve* is a finite, loopless, mulitgraph.
+An *abstract tropical curve* is a finite, loopless, multigraph.
 It is defined by an incidence matrix with vertices as columns and edges as rows.

 A *divisor* on an abstract tropical curve is a formal linear combination of the vertices with integer coefficients.
 The degree of a divisor is the sum of its coefficients.
 A divisor is effective if all its coefficients are nonnegative.